adnamalin/yum-or-yuck/README.md

 * Heroku

 ##Challenges
 * Yelp API - Oauth require for any call.
-Creating an OAuth nonce and timestamp was okay, Oauth Signature..not so much.
+Initiallty started off trying to build the API call from scratch since I was only making two fairly simple get request.
+Pivoted after spiking into creating oauth signatures and for the sake of time used the yelp-ruby gem instead.
-* Chicago City API is very particular about your parameters
+* Chicago City API is very particular about your parameters when you query for matches.
-* Deciding what parameters to use in the cross referencing search to cut down on a erroneous no match.
-Main parameter was address, and then name + zipcode if address failed.
+* Deciding what parameters to use in the cross referencing search to cut down on no matches.
+First parameter was address, and then name + zipcode if address failed.
 * Handling input errors with Yelp API (characters)

 ##Next Steps